| 4 min read

 1. You send an email to [email protected].

-2. Your Server connects to the university server.
+2. Your server connects to the university server.
 The university checks SPF.
 It sees your IP.
-SPF Pass.
+SPF passes.

 3. But Alice has set up auto-forwarding to her personal [email protected].

-4. University Server connects to Gmail to deliver the message.
+4. The university server connects to Gmail to deliver the message.

-Mailing lists (Google Groups, Mailman) are even worse.
-They don't just forward; they modify, by design.
+Mailing lists (Google Groups, Mailman) don’t just forward.
+They modify the message, by design.

 As soon as the mailing list software edits the body or the subject line, the DKIM signature breaks.
 The “wax seal” is broken.